ngnjs/NGN/docs/src/guides/model_overview/README.md

 of how the object has changed since it was saved.

 There is also a `rollback()` method, which is essentially a big _undo_ command.
-By default, this reverts the model to it's prior state by reversing the last change.
+By default, this reverts the model to its prior state by reversing the last change.
 The method accepts a number, allowing applications to undo more than one change at a time.
 To clear changes, a `-1` should be passed, as defined in the documentation.

 There is no _redo_ method at this time, so all rollbacks should be done with caution.